cropinghigh/qstdcdec/README.md

 # qstdcdec
 QT version of stdcdec_parser

-Requires stream of decoded samples at the input
+Requires stream of decoded frames at the input

 Related projects: